 - a.
 Total floor area available to the birds; (does not include nest boxes or elevated perches) - b.
-Total number of birds placed in the house; - c.
+Total number of birds placed in the house, at the initiation of the flock (initial housing transfer); - c.
 Total number of drinkers and total number of feeders or total linear feeder space; - d.
 Target air quality and temperature parameters; - e.
 Acceptable lighting levels and regimens; and - f.
 Emergency procedures (i.e. actions in the case of fire, flood, or failure of automatic equipment, and when temperatures move outside acceptable limits).